Microsoft 365 Single Sign-On

 What is it?

-With Single Sign-on with Microsoft Office 365 (Azure Active Directory) enabled, users can sign in to eHour using their Microsoft Office 365 account.
-Users do not have to remember a separate eHour password as they authenticate through your directory.
+Enable Single Sign-On with Microsoft 365 (Office 365, Azure Active Directory) and users can sign in to eHour with their Microsoft 365 account.
+Users do not have to remember a separate eHour password, they authenticate through your directory.

-Single Sign-on first must be enabled in eHour by an admin before users can sign in with the Microsoft account.
+Single Sign-On first must be enabled in eHour by an admin before users can sign in with their Microsoft account.

 Convenience.
 Users no longer have to struggle with multiple passwords and remembering which one is for which account.